ElementAstro/atom-docs/src/content/docs/en/async/limiter.md

 ---
-title: Limiter.hpp Documentation
+title: Limiter
-description: Detailed documentation for the limiter.hpp header file, including classes for implementing rate limiting, debouncing, and throttling in C++, with constructors, methods, and usage examples.
+description: Detailed for the limiter.hpp header file, including classes for implementing rate limiting, debouncing, and throttling in C++, with constructors, methods, and usage examples.
 ---

-# Documentation for limiter.hpp

-This document provides a detailed overview of the `limiter.hpp` header file, which contains classes for implementing rate limiting, debouncing, and throttling in C++.

 ## Table of Contents